 Solid waste brought to the landfill is disposed of in the most environmentally sensitive way possible.
 This starts with the construction of a cell to hold the waste.
 The landfill is located on land between two large drumlins of clay which is integral in landfilling.
 Clay acts as a natural barrier between garbage and the surrounding soil and water supply.
 We don’t let the clay do all the work, a geo membrane which has the consistency of a vinyl record, is also placed in the cell to act as another barrier between the waste and the surrounding environment.
 A cell is about one hectare in size.

 In 1993, FRSW became the first landfill in Atlantic Canada to bale solid waste.
 Baling involves garbage being placed in a large compactor which compresses the waste into rectangular cubes.
 Baling reduces the environmental impact of leachate, keeps the site clean by reducing and preventing blowing litter; and helps extend the lifespan of the landfill.
-One bale weighs approximately 1,500 kg.
+One bale weighs betweem approximately 700 and 1,500 kg.

 Once a bale is produced, it’s taken to the landfill site and placed in a cell.
 About 120,000 bales can fit in one cell.
 Bales are added to cells daily and covered with clean gravel.
 When the cell is full, it is covered with one metre of clay.
 About 30 centimetres of topsoil is spread over the clay and seeded.
 The end result is a grass field sloped to aid in runoff.

 Leachate is the liquid waste formed when rain and snow drain through the cells of a landfill.
 At the FRSW site, leachate is collected and piped to a biological treatment lagoon.
 Leachate is collected through pipes at the bottom of the cells and gravity pulls it to the lagoon.